IkonicGames/jekyll-ikonicgames/app/_drafts/Framework Selection.markdown

 Finally, it is time to make your choice.
 Depending on the type of game frameworks you are trying out, this process could take you a day or a couple of weeks.
 Either way, you have made it.
 You have gathered the information you needed so that you could make an informed decision with confidence.

 If you find that the decision isn't clear at this point, it is worth it to step back from the actual decision and simply think about *why* it isn't clear.
 Once you have this figured out, you have your new goal and you simply need to evaluate the engines and potentially do a bit more prototyping until you reach a conclusion.

+While this was a quick and brief overview, it is a great jumpstart if you have never had a process for selecting game frameworks (or any software really) in the past.
+Feel free to comment below with questions or you can find me at any of the social media profiles in the sidebar as well.